-b.
+- a.
+The designated fuel is VP Racing Fuels MGP. - b.
 Please refer to Article 2.10 for additional details

 - a.
 The maximum number of tires, of any type, available to each rider during the event will be specified in Article 2.3.7.1. - b.
 A maximum of six (6) tires per rider can be mounted at any time. - c.
 For Stock 1000 races only, wet tires will not need to be marked with a tire sticker.

-They will not be considered in the total number of tires available for use; however, normal allocation limits still apply.

-- d.
-During free practices, qualifying practices, Superpole for Superbike, warm up session and races, front and rear tires are required to be marked with tire stickers. - e. see article 2.3.7
+They will not be considered in the total number of tires available for use; however, normal allocation limits still apply. - d.
+During free practices, qualifying practices, warm-up session and races, front and rear tires are required to be marked with tire stickers. - e. see article 2.3.7